Yuri05/Test20/V11/README.md

 Dear OSP users,

 We are happy to announce that the new Version 11 of PK-Sim and MoBi is now available for beta-testing.
 The beta-test phase will last until the **end of April**.
-The goal of the beta release is to give you an opportunity to test the new features and to let us know if you have any problems or feedback regarding the new implementation.
+The goal of the beta release is to give the commmunity an opportunity to test the new features and to report any problems and give feedback regarding the new implementation.

 ## How can you test the new features?
 You can use the *portable versions* of PK-Sim and MoBi  (download links below).
-The portable versions do not require installation and can be used in parallel to the official OSP Suite 9.
+The portable versions do not require installation and can be used in parallel to the official OSP Suite 10.

 Your feedback on the new features is highly welcome.